A positive, encouraging approach to math

-All of my ACT students have increased their ACT math score by 4-11 points from their initial assessment.
+All of my ACT students who participated in greater than 3 tutoring sessions have increased their ACT math score by 4-11 points from their initial assessment.

 For those who have not taken the ACT before, this data comes from an initial diagnostic practice test (always a previously administered ACT exam) and the actual test (taken after training).
 As many of these students are satisfied with their first actual ACT score (taken after training), I use the diagnostic test as a base.